 If the patient complains about neck pain signals, isn’t fully awake, and has apparent weakness or neurological injury signs, other tests can diagnose damage to any nerves, pain level, and completeness.
 Whether your body’s nerves will self-repair largely remains dependent on isolating and treating the irritation and dysfunction early.

 Nerve Damage Diagnostic Health Test Procedures:

 After your spine injury, doctors will conduct a more comprehensive evaluation to pinpoint the type of spine injury.
 The exam includes assessing muscle strength and ability to feel pinprick sensations, including light touch or skin pressure.

 You may be admitted to the Intensive Care Unit for treatment.
-You may also be transferred to a Regional Spine Injury Center, which is equipped with a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists, and social workers with experience in treating spinal cord injuries.
+You may also be transferred to a Regional Spine Injury Center equipped with a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists, and social workers with experience in treating spinal cord injuries.

 If medical negligence remains a question, your lawyer must protect non-economic damages from being destroyed by: (1) MICRA; and (2) Proposition 51 – these two are usually paired up in the “Henry v.
 Superior Court” case. [(Henry v.
 Superior Court(2008) 160 Cal.
 App.4th 440)] and are often misrepresented by the defense.

 Of course, the defense will often point to medical defendants or even a medical empty chair to avoid blame altogether.
 Other times they may try and persuade you to sue a chiropractor.

 This problematic endeavor would lead to significant issues like the statute of limitations (too late since the MICRA claim has different deadlines) if your chiropractor made your conditions more severe than the defendant’s negligence.